peteroupc/peteroupc.github.io/colorgen.md

 <a id=HTML_Related_Color_Formats></a>
 ### HTML-Related Color Formats

-A color string in the **HTML color format** (also known as "hex" format), which expresses RGB colors in 8/8/8 format as a string, consists of&mdash;
+A color string in the **HTML color format** (also known as "hex" format), which expresses RGB colors in 8/8/8 format as text strings, consists of&mdash;

 - the character "#", followed by
 - six base-16 (hexadecimal) digits<sup>[(3)](#Note3)</sup>, two each for the red, green, and blue components, in that order.